openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizie-preprocessing/preprocessing-api-details.rst

 Transposing of matrices/tensors is a typical operation in Deep Learning - you may have a BMP image 640x480, which is an array of ``{480, 640, 3}`` elements, but Deep Learning model can require input with shape ``{1, 3, 480, 640}``.

-Conversion can be done implicitly, using the :doc:`layout <openvino_docs_OV_UG_Layout_Overview>` of a user's tensor and the layout of an original model.
+Conversion can be done implicitly, using the :doc:`layout <layout-api-overview>` of a user's tensor and the layout of an original model.

 .. tab-set::